enghaidaa/enghaidaa/README.md

 an IT student exploring web development.

-💻 Currently learning frontend
+💻 Currently learning frontend + backend
 🎨 Interested in clean UI, responsive design & simple automation
-📚 Diving into React, Next.js & workflow logic
  Still growing — and enjoying the process